shpaw415/bunext/README.md

 - Fix Database key with special char would break the types
 - node_modules files can be imported as link ts and tsx files is compiled to js files ( beta ) ( css works )
-- Fix import not working in Server Componants
+- Fix import not working in Server Components
-- Fix import problem in production mode ( bun changed something in the minifing feature that broke the build for some reason )
+- Fix import problem in production mode ( bun changed something in the minifying feature that broke the build for some reason )

 ## 0.7.13